SpektraSystems/Building-Multi-tenant-applications-using-Hyperscale-Citus-/Exercise6.md

 The next step is loading sample data into the cluster from the command line.

-## Lab 5:Download and ingest the data from the shell
+## Lab 5: Download and ingest the data from the shell

 1.In the bash console copy and paste the following to download the sample data.